vox-hunter/halo-demo/README.md

-# Showcase of Halo: The Most Powerful AI LWeb app Builder
+# Showcase of Halo: The Most Powerful AI Web app Builder

 This repository demonstrates the capabilities of Halo, an AI-powered website builder.
 Below are examples of landing pages created with a single prompt and no iterations.
 Full stack agentic framework are in development.